vuetifyjs/nuxt-module/README.md

   }
   ```

-If you also have `@nuxtjs/i18n` module installed, `vuetifyOptions.date.locale` will be automatically configured, ignoring the `locale` entry configured.
+If you also have `@nuxtjs/i18n` module installed, `vuetifyOptions.date.locale` will be automatically configured, beware, the configured `locale` entry will be ignored.

 If you want to use a custom date adapter, you can configure it using `vuetifyOptions.date.adapter = 'custom'`, and then:
 - add a Nuxt Plugin and add the `vuetify:configuration` hook to configure your Vuetify options